urani-trade/solana-dev-onboarding-rs/demos/backend/07_transfer_hooks_vesting/README.md

 <br>

-* In this demo, we implement a method for users to gain token access gradually.
+* In this demo, we use transfer hooks to implement a method where users gradually gain token access.
+  - This method restricts the number of tokens that can be transferred from the owner's associated token account (ATA).

 * Unlike traditional locking mechanisms, this approach places tokens directly in users' wallets.

-* Security occurs through a transfer hook, which restricts the number of tokens that can be transferred from the owner's associated token account (ATA).

 <br>